Mendelmax y-axis 180 degree bearing retrofit

 Mendelmax y-axis 180 degree bearing retrofit by dreameredeemer is licensed under the Creative Commons - Attribution license.

-We're sure dreameredeemer would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure dreameredeemer would love to see what you've printed.
+Please document your print and share a Make with the community.